rehamalbulushi1998/Translatorspringbootapp/README.md

 # Translatorspringbootapp

-An a health checker is added to this commit with the use of actuator
+A health checker is added to this commit with the use of actuator